Tuesday, July 14, 2015

 Raymond shook the man’s shoulder.
 Steinhart brushed away Raymond’s hand like someone swatting an annoying fly.
 A voice startled them.
 “You wanna talk with the Wolf.”

-A dark-skinned lady wearing a bright red dress draped low over her shoulders stood looking at them, hand on her hips.
+A dark-skinned lady wearing a bright red dress draped low over her shoulders stood looking at them, her hand on her hips.

-“Why yes, as a matter-of-fact,” Don said.
+“Why yes, as a matter of fact,” Don said.

 “Then wait a minute.”